In programming (Java, C, C++, JavaScript etc. ), the increment operator ++

 ++

-operator as prefix like:++var
+operator as a prefix like:++var

-.
-The value of var is incremented by 1 then, it returns the value. - If you use the
+, the value of var is incremented by 1; then it returns the value. - If you use the

 ++

-operator as postfix like:var++
+operator as a postfix like:var++

-.
-The original value of var is returned first then, var is incremented by 1.
+, the original value of var is returned first; then var is incremented by 1.

 The --

-operator except it decreases the value by 1.
+decreases the value by 1.

 Let's see the use of ++